theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

  pdfgrep *.pdf -e 'G[aei]hen(n)?a' --page-number=label -H
 ```

 Here we search for the term "Gehenna" all the pdfs in the current directory.
 The expression `*.pdf`{.bash} is an example of a glob.
-The shell expands the star character to any string of any length, which means that our search will match all the filenames in the directory that end with the extension "pdf."
+The shell expands the star character to a string of any length, which means that our search will match all the filenames in the directory that end with the extension "pdf."
 The proper name Gehenna admits of more than one spelling, sometimes due to poor quality OCR.
 But the same feature is also useful for searching in multiple languages at once.

 (@Example5) **Searching in multiple languages simultaneously**